Automatic transformation of irreducible representations for efficient contraction of tensors with cyclic group symmetry: Irreducible Representation Alignment Algorithm

 \subsection{Example of the Algorithm}

 We consider a contraction of order 4 tensors $\tsr{U}$ and $\tsr{V}$ into a new order 4 tensor $\tsr{W}$, where all tensors have cyclic group symmetry.
-We can express this cyclic group symmetric contraction as a contraction of tensors of order 8, by separating indices into intra-block (lower-case) indices and symmetry (upper-case) indices, so
+We can express this cyclic group symmetric contraction as a contraction of tensors of order 8, by separating indices into symmetry-block (lower-case) indices and symmetry-mode (upper-case) indices, so

-Here and later we use commas to separate index groups for readability, each character is a distinct index.
-The input and output tensors have a group symmetry defined by a cyclic group, so that
+Here and later we use commas to separate index groups for readability.
+The input and output tensors are assumed to transform as symmetric irreps of a cyclic group, which implies the following relationships between the symmetry modes and associated block structures,

-Ignoring the symmetry, this tensor contraction would have cost $O(n^6G^6)$, where $n$ is the dimension of each symmetry sector, but with the use of group symmetry this is reduced to $O(n^6G^4)$.
+Ignoring the symmetry, this tensor contraction would have cost $O(n^4G^4)$ for memory footprint and $O(n^6G^6)$ for computation, where $n$ is the dimension of each symmetry sector.

-Existing approaches implement the contraction with $O(G^4)$ block-wise operations via a manual loop nest, as shown in Algorithm~\ref{alg:naive:ex}.
-The order 3 reduced forms $\tsr{W}$, $\tsr{U}$, and $\tsr{V}$ can be written as dense tensors and their elements may be accessed via the appropriate 3 indices to perform the multiply and accumulate operation in Algorithm~\ref{alg:naive:ex}.
-Reduced forms provide an implicit representation of one of the tensor modes (see Figure~\ref{fig:red_form}).